11 Ways to Lower Your Summer Electric Bills

 8. Get out of the house

 Specifically, get outside and use the grill.
-An indoor stove can raise your temperature as much as 5 to 10 degrees.
+An indoor stove can raise your temperature as much as 10 degrees.
 Just don't leave the door open while you're grilling.
-You don't want to air condition the whole neighborhood.
+You don't want to air-condition the whole neighborhood.

 9. Ask for discounts